-Schedule D. Secti on 509(a)(3) Supporting Organizations Sec ction I Identifying Information About th e Supported Organization(s) 1 pported organizations.
-If additional space is needed, at tach a sepa arate Name Address EI N
+Schedule D. Secti on 509(a)(3) Supporting Organizations Sec ction I Identifying Information About th e Supported Organization(s) 1 State the names, addresses, and EINs of the su sheet.
+State the names, addresses, and EINs of the supported organizations.
+If additional space is needed, attach a separate sheet.
+Name Address EI N

 2 Are all supported organizations listed in line 1 prigo to Section II.
 If "No," go to line 3. ublic charities under section 509(a)(1) or (2)?
 If "Yes," ☐ Yes ☐ No 3 Do the supported organizations have tax-exemp 501(c)(6)? t status under section 501(c)(4), 501(c)(5), or ☐ Yes ☐ No If "Yes," for each 501(c)(4), (5), or (6) organization information: n supported, provide the following financial Part IX-A. Statement of Revenues and Expens Part X, lines 6b(ii)(a), 6b(ii)(b), and 7. section 509(a)(1) or (2). organization you support is a public charity under Sec ction II Relationship with Supported Or ganization(s)-Three Tests To b Test 1: "Operated, supervised, or controlled by" anization must meet one of three relationship tests: one or more publicly supported organizations, or with" one or more publicly supported organizations, or ore publicly supported organizations.
 1 Information to establish the "operated, supervise majority of your governing board or officers electorganization(s)?
 If "Yes," describe the process belected; go to Section III.
 If "No," continue to line sted or appointed by the supported y which your governing board is appointed and ☐ Yes □ No 2 Information to establish the "supervised or contribute Does a majority of your governing board consist board of the supported organization(s)?
-If "Yes," board is appointed and elected; go to Section II t of individuals who also serve on the governing describe the process by which your governing ☐ Yes ☐ No 3 ☐ Yes □ No 4 Information to establish the alternative "operated d in connection with" responsiveness test (Test 3) а of the supported organization(s) elect or appoint one If "Yes," explain and provide documentation; go to ☐ Yes b of the supported organization(s) also serve as your portant offices with respect to you?
+If "Yes," board is appointed and elected; go to Section II t of individuals who also serve on the governing describe the process by which your governing ☐ Yes □ No 3 □ No 4 Information to establish the alternative "operated d in connection with" responsiveness test (Test 3) а of the supported organization(s) elect or appoint one If "Yes," explain and provide documentation; go to ☐ Yes b of the supported organization(s) also serve as your portant offices with respect to you?
 If "Yes," explain v.
 If "No," go to line 4c. ☐ Yes С Do your officers, directors, or trustees maintain officers, directors, or trustees of the supported documentation. a close and continuous working relationship with the organization(s)?
 If "Yes," explain and provide ☐ Yes □ No d ant voice in your investment policies, in the making the use of your income or assets?
 If "Yes," explain ☐ Yes ☐ No е Describe and provide copies of written commun organization(s) aware of your supporting activities ications documenting how you made the supported es.